pillowslept/expenses/README.md

 * Save a registry for every money movement

-* Generate a PDF report with all the movements
+* Generate a PDF report with all the movements, filtering by some fields such as Month and year

-* Visualize a chart with the summary of the movements
+* Visualize charts with the summary of the movements

-## Defined services
+## API services

 ```
 http://localhost:9000/Expenses/api/category/create *PUT*